Dr Liad Weiss

 Research Interests

 Dr. Liad Weiss is an Associate Professor of Marketing at Warwick Business School.
-His work is focused on consumer judgment and decision-making from a psychological perspective.
-His primary research stream, Egocentric Categorization, explores how consumers categorize products and brands in relation to themselves and how this affects their cognition, perception, and behavior.
+His research centers on consumer judgment and decision-making, with a focus on how psychological factors shape these processes.
+Dr. Weiss's primary research stream, Egocentric Categorization, delves into how consumers categorize products and brands relative to themselves, revealing its profound influence on cognition, perception, and behavior.

 1. Egocentric Categorization and Product Judgment (Weiss & Johar 2013, JCR):